Is Ham a Safe Food for Dogs To Eat?

 "Any real bone can splinter and cause damage to a dog's esophagus, stomach, or intestinal tract," she says.
 "Ham bones are generally more brittle than other bones, like chicken, and can splinter more easily."

-Cooked ham bones are an even bigger problem, because they're even more prone to splintering.
+Cooked ham bones are an even bigger problem, because they're even more prone to splintering and could be a choking hazard.

 If Not Ham, Then What Human Foods Are Healthy for Dogs to Eat?